What is a First-Year Mentor?

 How to Apply

 Access the online application form located on the MyLVC portal.
-Submit all completed materials by 4 p.m.
-Friday, March 22, 2019.
-Once submitted, stop by the Center for Student Engagement to set up an interview time.
+Submit all completed materials by Wednesday, March 25, at 12 p.m.

 It is highly recommended that you have your résumé reviewed by the staff of the Edward and Lynn Breen Center for Graduate Success.
 Stop by during their open office hours or make an appointment by contacting them at firstname.lastname@example.org.